PostEurop

 PostEurop is the association of European public postal operators, one of the constituent unions of the Universal Postal Union.
-PostEurop was created in 1993 to simplify the exchange of mails in Europe, a task previously undertaken by the European Conference of Postal and Telecommunications Administrations (CEPT, from its French acronym).
+PostEurop was created in 1993 to simplify the exchange of mail in Europe, a task previously undertaken by the European Conference of Postal and Telecommunications Administrations (CEPT, from its French acronym).
 A smaller but similar organization is the Small European Postal Administration Cooperation.

 PostEurop's headquarters are in Brussels, Belgium.

 Since 1993 PostEurop has co-ordinated the annual issue of Europa postage stamps, previously a CEPT function.